 Two open-book exams must be completed during the semester.
-The first will be associated with materials covered in the labs up to and including tissues, and the final exam will cover the remaining labs.
+The first will be associated with materials covered in the labs up to and including the eye ball dissection, and the final exam will cover the remaining labs.
 Materials to be considered in writing the exams will include both objective materials learned during the labs, and applications associated with the structures and systems studied.
 Identification of structures in photographs and line art is included in the exams.
-You do NOT need to make a Tegrity recording for Lab Exams.
+You do NOT need to make Tegrity recordings for lab exams.